match either 'cat' or 'dog'

 => "liX elephant are rope not"

-So, what happens if two or more alternatives match on same index?
-The precedence is then left to right in the order of declaration.
+What happens if alternatives have the same starting index?
+The precedence is left-to-right in the order of declaration.

 >> mood = 'best years'